 Which at-home gel manicure did I use?

-I’m not a frequent salon patron, but I do love a gel manicure because it actually stays on — unlikes regular nail polish, which I tend to ruin before I even make it back to the car.
+Iโm not a frequent salon patron, but I do love a gel manicure because it actually stays on โ unlikes regular nail polish, which I tend to ruin before I even make it back to the car.

-To be honest, I expected I’d be waiting months for my purchase to arrive.
+To be honest, I expected Iโd be waiting months for my purchase to arrive.
 Because, Instagram ads, right?
 (Why do I keep buying through them?)
 But within a week or s,o I had a package on my porch right from South Korea.
+It came so quickly, that I first thought it was something related to my daughterโs adoption agency in Seoul.
+But, surprise, it was my gel manicure kit!

 What styles do they offer?